ariefluthfiaulia/transfer/README.md

 - Navigate to the project directory: `cd money-transfer-api`
 - Install dependencies: `mvn clean install`
 - Configure your PostgreSQL database in the 'application.properties'

+## Running the Application
+- To run the application, use the following command: `mvn spring-boot:run`
+ - The application will start on `http://localhost:8080`.